Skip to content

 Flow

-1. Push to main branch triggers the workflow
+1. Push to staging branch triggers the CI workflow

-2. CI tests pass (linting, type checking, unit tests)
+2. CI tests pass (linting, type checking, unit tests, E2E smoke + visual tests)

-3. Build images: Backend and frontend images built with staging configuration
+3. Build images (build-and-push job): Backend and frontend images built with staging configuration

-9. SSH to staging VPS and run deploy-rolling.sh
+8. SSH to staging VPS (appleboy/ssh-action) and run deploy-rolling.sh (rollback via rollback.sh on failure)

-10. Health checks verify backend and frontend are healthy
+9. Health checks verify backend and frontend via Docker health status (scripts/health-check.sh)

 Manual Intervention